 Hot Springs, VA

-The Omni Homestead — more commonly known just as The Homestead — celebrated its 250th anniversary last year, and this historic, luxury resort tucked into the Allegheny Mountains is perhaps the only one that can boast having both restorative hot springs and its own ski slopes all on one property.
+The Omni Homestead — more commonly known just as The Homestead has been open for over 250 years.
+This historic, luxury resort, tucked into the Virginia Mountains, has both restorative hot springs and its own ski slopes – all on one property!

 The Homestead’s 45 acres of slopes are open to skiers and snowboarders, and feature nine downhill runs nicely split into thirds when it comes to difficulty, between beginner, intermediate and advanced.
 At the base of the mountain, a Rossignol Experience Center gives skiers expert rental advice and fittings.
-The Homestead’s slopes also offer a tubing park this year, complete with a tubing conveyor belt to make repeated runs easy as pie.
+The Homestead’s slopes also offer a tubing park and mini snowmobiles for children 6-12 years of age.
 The final piece of the snow activity puzzle at The Homestead is the Olympic-sized skating rink adjacent to the Jefferson Pools.

 Yes, there really is a winter wonderland in the South.
 You just have to know where to look — and pray for a snowy winter!